Santander accepts documents in English, French, Italian, Portuguese, Swedish, or German

 • Santander prefers and prioritizes customers who have already found the property they are looking for; therefore, the nota simple is a mandatory document in preparing the credit file

 Although Santander welcomes applicants of various nationalities, including those from the EU, the United States, and the United Kingdom, it might not suit everyone's needs.
-The good news is that there are a few strong Santander alternatives for you to consider.

 Remember to choose what is favorable for your situation and use all available resources to simplify your process.
-Homevest is one such resource that is built to help you obtain the best offer in the market.

 We recommend obtaining professional or specialist advice before taking or refraining from any action based on the content in this article.
 The information in this article does not constitute legal, tax, or other professional advice from Homevest Limited.
 Prior results do not guarantee a similar outcome.
 We make no representations, warranties, or guarantees, whether express or implied, that the content in this article is accurate, complete, or up to date.